staticdev/linux-workstation-playbook/README.rst

 ========

 * These are the configuration I use for my personal development machine
-* Running on "production" on Ubuntu 20.10, currently in development for Debian 11.
+* Currently in development for Debian 11.
+Refer to release 0.1.0 for Ubuntu.
 * Features are optional and configurable (see Usage)

 Requirements
 ============

-* Ansible_ installed: on Ubuntu you can just run:
+* Ansible_ installed: on Debian you can just run:

 .. code:: console

-   sudo apt install ansible
+   sudo apt install python3-pip
+   pip install --user ansible
+   export PATH=$PATH:~/.local/bin

 Installation
 ============